Shih Tzu Food List: What Can Shih Tzu Eat and Not Eat?

 Are eggs good for Shih Tzu?

-Dogs are perfectly safe around eggs.
+Dogs can eat eggs.
 Your Shih Tzu will benefit from the nutrition provided by eggs.
 These foods are high in protein, vitamins, and fatty acids that help support your dog on the inside and out.

 Keep in mind that eggs are only as good as the chicken they came from.